-Located in the heart of the central business district, Asia Society Hong Kong Center (the "Center") is situated at the Old Victoria Barracks, Former Explosives Magazine site steeped in history, cultural significance and natural beauty.
+Located in the heart of the central business district, Asia Society Hong Kong Center (ASHK) is situated at the former Explosives Magazine of the old Victoria Barracks, a site steeped in history, cultural significance and natural beauty.

-The 1,364 hectare site, which houses a group of four former British military buildings, was originally built by the British Army in the mid-19th century for explosives and ammunition production and storage.
+The 1.364 hectare site, which houses a group of four former British military buildings, was originally built by the British Army in the mid-19th century for explosives and ammunition production and storage.
 It was then expanded and taken over by the Royal Navy in the early 20th century.
-The site was later abandoned in 1990s until it was granted to the Center by HKSAR Government for adaptive reuse.
+The site was later abandoned in 1990s until it was granted to ASHK by the HKSAR government for adaptive reuse.
 The heritage site was an integral part of the British military lands and as one of the few remaining sites, it is an important tangible link to Hong Kong's past.

-Through the vision of internationally acclaimed architects Tod Williams Billie Tsien Architects and careful conservation, restoration and adaptive reuse, this heritage site was successfully transformed into a cultural, artistic and intellectual hub in Hong Kong in 2012.
-The Center offers a broad variety of programs in the form of lectures, performances, film screenings and exhibitions to the community.
+Through the vision of internationally acclaimed architects Tod Williams and Billie Tsien, and careful conservation, restoration and adaptive reuse, this heritage site was successfully transformed into a cultural, artistic and intellectual hub in Hong Kong in 2012.
+ASHK offers a broad variety of programs in the form of lectures, performances, film screenings and exhibitions to the community.

-Revitalized with funds generously donated by The Hong Kong Jockey Club Charities Trust and other local and international individuals and organizations, the Center combines heritage conservation with a distinctive modern aesthetic that has created a dynamic complex allowing the Center to extend its educational programs to the larger community.
+Revitalized with funds generously donated by The Hong Kong Jockey Club Charities Trust and other local and international individuals and organizations, ASHK combines heritage conservation with a distinctive modern aesthetic that has created a dynamic complex allowing the Center to extend its educational programs to the larger community.

-Listed as a Grade II historical building, GG Block was built circa late 1940s and was once used by the Special Investigative Branch of the Royal Military Police.
-Now, it has been conserved and restored as one of the Center''s administrative offices.
+Listed as a Grade II historical building, GG Block was built circa late 1940s and was once used by the Special Investigation Branch of the Royal Military Police.
+Now, it has been conserved and restored as one of ASHK's administrative offices.

 The Hong Kong Jockey Club Hall